Weslley-Stein/devops_toolkit/README.md

 # devops_toolkit
-That repository it's for an docker image that i'm building so me and my coworkers can have all the tools may need for devops quickly.
+That repository it's for an docker image that i'm building so me and my coworkers can have all the tools we may need for our devops routine quickly.

 ### Installed Tools:
 - terraform